ByteOtter/nester/CONTRIBUTING.md

 pip install -e .
 ```

-This should install all necessary requirements for nester aswell as nester itself.
+This should install all necessary requirements for nester aswell as nester itself.<br>
+Using the `-e` flag will also install Nester as `editable`.
+Which means that your installation of Nester within your virtual environment will update itself when you make changes to the code.<br>
+*Note*: Sometimes it is still required to uninstall your Nester installation and reinstall it.
+Run `pip uninstall nester-struct` to uninstall it.

 >Note: If you encounter any issues with dependencies or installation, please refer to the troubleshooting section or reach out for help in the issues section or via email.